TeamPiped/Piped/README.md

 ## Extensions

-To redirect all YouTube links to Piped, you are highly recommended to use either [Piped-Redirects](https://github.com/TeamPiped/Piped-Redirects) or Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect#get).
+To redirect all YouTube links to Piped, you are highly recommended to use either [Piped-Redirects](https://github.com/TeamPiped/Piped-Redirects) or [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect#get).

 ## Contributing